 Yes Gary, 40 who by doing so smeared the title we hold precious.

-I missed out on teenage rebellion and midlife crisis, so now in my 75th year am aging disgracefully.
+I missed out on teenage rebellion and midlife crisis at the expected ages, so now in my 75th year am doing the rebellion, passing on the crisis and aging disgracefully.

 Didn't someone say youth is wasted on the young?
 No doubt you erudite legal experts commenting below will know who it was.
 However, I hope we all look back and realise we thought we knew it all when we were 28, and at that age, considered those in their 40s were really, really old.
 Let alone anyone over 70.
 I think you will also find, if you look, there are still teachers, and schools, which value the 'facts of history and science' and have not 'moved away from the wisdom' of the writings of the past.
 I'm with Halfling: think positive.